 Preliminary Results

 In total 10 Teams submitted responses to CfP in standard reconstruction category.
 Among them 5 have successfully passed cross-check.
 For the rest, different decoder issues have been identified: for some only CPU (but not GPU) decoding is supported, for others reconstructed pictures are broken if decoded on a device different from encoder.
+The Fig. 4 illustrates how decoded image looks like if encoded/decoded on same device (right) and different devices (left) for learnable image codec w/o device interoperability.
+Decoder either crashes or produces broken image due to the wrong interpretation of parsed symbol.
 Device interoperability issue is known for learning based codec solutions.
 Adoption to the standard draft and reference SW requires support for device interoperability but for CfP submission it is allowed not to meet this requirement.